mgdBen/host_a_site/README.md

     nginx: configuration file /etc/nginx/nginx.conf test is successful
     ```
 7. If there are no errors run command: `sudo systemctl restart nginx`.
-Your server is now configured and good to go!
-You can test it by going to the instance page and opening the `Public IPv4 address` in your browser.
-You should see the index.html page displayed here that we created in step 1b.

 **TAKE SITE LIVE AT YOUR DOMAIN NAME (HTTP):**
-1. Copy the `Private IPv4 address` from your instance page on aws.
+1. Copy the `Public IPv4 address` from your instance page on aws.
 2. Create an A record in your DNS for your domain (must match the domain in the server block from 3c) (root domain in dns)
 3. Create a record poiting to the same ip for host www, or have www redirect to root.